 solution for Eli, but with no success.
 Clearly, Eli's espionage contributions

 toward the security of the State of Israel were unmatched most.
-He was so skilled
+He was so

-within Damascus.
+life within Damascus.
 He was able to achieve the unthinkable and befriended the

 highest echelons of the Syrian government and military.
 Not only was he able to